 - The registration and insurance details of your vehicle should be provided to any other party involved and also An Garda Siochana if requested.

 - If any person is injured, the accident must be reported to An Garda Siochana whether they attend the scene or not.

-If however, you wish to report an accident or claim outside these hours, please follow the steps below;
+If however, you wish to report an accident or claim outside office hours, please follow the steps below;

 Many Insurers now have their own “approved repairers” network, which is a nationwide network of garages who carry out vehicle repairs and in return for using these “approved repairers” you may be entitled to a courtesy car for a specified number of days (usually 5 to 10 days) and in addition, they may bill your insurance company directly (less any policy excess).
 The Insurance Company will offer you this “approved repairers” option at the time of reporting the claim.